cockroachdb/pcf-crdb-service-broker/README.md

 with the same version that are different (even if the old one was uninstalled), so it's best to not circumvent the version change.

-After the installation, the `cf service-brokers` command should show `crdb-service-broker`.
+After the installation, the `cf service-brokers` command should show `cockroachdb-service-broker`.

 ### Using the CockroachDB service